From California to the Sahara Desert with a 4Runner – Meet Marc!

 But B2 stuck with me - in the meantime I moved to the USA and things seemed to be settling a little so in 2009 I actually entered the 2010 B2.

-It was not to be, a short while after entering, I saw a career opportunity that was on the other side of the USA and it was an chance of a lifetime so I moved once more and sold my entry.
+It was not to be, a short while after entering, I saw a career opportunity that was in the expensive city of Chicago, and then the other side of the USA and it was an chance of a lifetime so I moved once more and sold my entry.

 Fast forward to New Year’s Day, 2017 and I was thinking about stuff I wanted to do.
 B2 popped into my head once more.